SoltysiakClement/CantineApp/README.md

 - **[byte5](https://byte5.de)**
 - **[OP.GG](https://op.gg)**

+## About This Application

+This Laravel application is built with Jetstream to manage users and roles, as well as to provide an authenticated user interface.

+## Features

+- User management with Jetstream (registration, login, password reset)
+- User roles (standard user and administrator)
+- Creation of menus by administrators
+- Reservation of menus by users
+- Display of reservations in user profile
+- Administration interface for administrators

+## Installation

+Please refer to the [installation guide](INSTALLATION.md) for detailed instructions on how to install and configure this application.

+## Usage

+### Administrators

+- **DevClem**
+  - Email: devclem@example.com
+  - Password: x14d6ty!gf67gas

+- **DevEme**
+  - Email: deveme@example.com
+  - Password: x14d2ty!gh67tas

+- **DevReobin**
+  - Email: devreobin@example.com
+  - Password: q14o6!gf67aaas

+Log in with one of the administrator accounts to access the administration interface.

+### Standard Users

+Standard users can sign up and log in to the application to reserve menus.

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+Thank you for considering contributing to this Laravel application!
+The contribution guide can be found in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).
+In order to ensure that the community is welcoming to all, please review and abide by the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within this application, please send an email to [admin@example.com](mailto:admin@example.com).
 All security vulnerabilities will be promptly addressed.

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This Laravel application is open-sourced software licensed under the [MIT license](LICENSE).